A comparative study on $B \rar K^\ast \ell^+ \ell^-$ and $B \rar K_0^\ast (1430) \ell^+ \ell^-$ decays in the Supersymmetric Models: Numerical results

+Finally, the study of rate difference of muon channel to electron channel is complimentary work to the studies of other observables.
+While SUSY II and SUSY III approximately coincide with each other in the study of branching ratio, referred models can be distinguished by studying the $R$ (see fig.~3).
+Furthermore, SUSY I lies in the theoretical error bounds of SM when considering both at branching ratio (see fig.~1) and $R$ (see fig. 3).

-To sum up, we study the semileptonic rare $B \rar K_0^\ast(1430) \ell^+ \ell^-$ decay in the supersymmetric theories.
-We show that the branching ratio is very sensitive to the SUSY parameters.
+To sum up, we study the semileptonic rare $B \rar K_0^\ast(1430) \ell^+ \ell^-$ and $B \rar K^\ast\ell^+ \ell^-$ decays in the supersymmetric theories.
+The results show that the branching ratio is very sensitive to the SUSY parameters.
 The branching ratio is enhanced up to one order of magnitude with respect to the corresponding SM values.
-The results of which can be used to indirect search for the SUSY effects in future planned experiments at LHC.
+It is also realized that in the low $q^2$ region the study of $B \rar K_0^\ast(1430) \ell^+ \ell^-$ decay is better than $B \rar K^\ast\ell^+ \ell^-$ decay if we try to distinguish SUSY I and SUSY II models.
+It is also recognized that while studying the rate difference of electron channel to muon channel, $R$ can be complimentary to the studies of branching ratio.
+The results can be used for indirect search of the SUSY effects in future planned experiments at LHC.